 Quads are a very specialist type of vehicle and if you own one, it would need to be insured under its own policy.
 If you work with quads occasionally as part of your motor trade business, please talk to us.
 We may be able to provide cover.

-Road Runner provides Road Risks, Liability, Premises and Home Insurance for the independent motor trade professional.
+Road Runner provides motor trade Road Risks, Liability and Premises cover for the independent motor trade professional.

 Road Runner is part of the Aston Scott Group, combining the commercial insurance skills of Aston Scott Ltd with the Risk Management expertise of ASG Risk Management Ltd.